Jennifer Trahan

 Jennifer Trahan is an American legal scholar and academic.
 She is a Clinical Professor at New York University's Center for Global Affairs and directs their Concentration in International Law and Human Rights.

 Trahan's book, Existing Legal Limits to Security Council Veto Power in the Face of Atrocity Crimes is the winner of the 2020 book of the year award by the American Branch of the International Law Association.

 Trahan is also the author of numerous book chapters, law review articles, op-eds, as well as legal digests, including, "Genocide, War Crimes and Crimes against Humanity: A Digest of the Case Law of the International Criminal Tribunal for Rwanda", and "Genocide, War Crimes and Crimes against Humanity: A Topical Digest of the Case Law of the International Criminal Tribunal for the former Yugoslavia".

-Trahan is one of the US representatives to the Use of Force Committee of the International Law Association, and holds various positions with the Association's American Branch, including Co-Director of Studies and Co-Chair of the International Criminal Court Committee.
+Trahan is one of the U.S. representatives to the Use of Force Committee of the International Law Association, and holds various positions with the Association's American Branch, including Co-Director of Studies and Co-Chair of the International Criminal Court Committee.